ffilipef/longstreet/index.md

 Our main goal is to create a way to everyone can see the roads conditions every where in the world, and in the same way being able to create and update that conditions.

+Our next goal is to develop a mobile app for make everything more easy.

 #### Our Solution!